 Recognizing that you have a drug addiction is one thing, getting help to kick the addiction is another.
 Beating an addiction isn’t easy but it is possible with the right help.

-We at Evolve Indy are ready to help you take the steps you need to get clean.
+At Evolve Indy, we are ready to help you take the steps you need to get clean.
 We will walk with you every step of your recovery journey and through our aftercare treatment program, we’ll even stay in touch with you after you complete treatment.